-March 2016: The National Advisory Committee for Implementation of the National Forest System Land Management Planning Rule will meet in Washington, D.C. on March 8-9, 2016.
-Attendees were also able to participate via webinar and conference call.
-Review the meeting summary, agenda, and Federal Register Notice to find out more about the meeting.
+May 2016: The National Advisory Committee for Implementation of the National Forest System Land Management Planning Rule will meet in Charleston, South Carolina on May 10-12th.
+Click here to see the meeting summary.

 The Committee provides guidance and recommendations to the Secretary of Agriculture and the Chief of the Forest Service on Planning Rule implementation.
 Click here to view the recommendations received to date from the Committee.